-1 This designation shall not be construed as recognition of a State of Palestine and is without prejudice to the individual positions of the CEPF donors on this issue.
+1 This designation is without prejudice to the individual positions of the CEPF donors on the issue of the status of Palestinian territories.

 Tourism and the growing populations on the coastal fringe of the southern Mediterranean are increasing the demand for energy, water and infrastructure.
 Climate change is worsening the problem, and all the countries of the southern part of the hotspot experience water deficit.
 The increasing number and magnitude of water investments has caused irreversible damage to the fragile water cycle of small river basins in the hotspot.